auth0/docs/articles/logs/streams/amazon-eventbridge.md

 You can create an event-driven workflow using EventBridge to send your Auth0 tenant logs to the targets of your choice (e.g., AWS EC2 instances, Lambda functions, Kinesis streams, and ECS tasks).

-## Send events from Auth0 to AWS EventBridge
+## Send events from Auth0 to Amazon EventBridge

 To send Auth0 events to Amazon EventBridge, you will need: